Generic Name: Busulfan Injection (bue SUL fan)

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

 - Use birth control that you can trust to prevent pregnancy during care and for some time after care ends.
-Talk with your doctor to see how long to use birth control after you stop this medicine.
+Talk with your doctor to see how long to use birth control after you stop busulfan injection.

 - If you get pregnant while taking busulfan injection or within several months after the last dose, call your doctor right away.